-Max Tiles feature a durable commercial grade vinyl top surface and are great for home basement floors.
+EZ Portable Dance Tiles feature a durable commercial-grade vinyl top surface and are great for home basement floors.
 Use a 3mm rubber underlayment for aerobics flooring applications.
-The Max Tile is available in a variety of designer wood grain looks.
-The commercial grade vinyl top surface of this flooring is scratch resistant and will look fantastic for years to come.
+These tiles are available in a variety of designer wood grain looks.
+The commercial-grade vinyl top surface of this flooring is scratch-resistant and will look fantastic for years to come.
 The raised tile is excellent for aerobic activities like dance and Jazzercise.
-It has gotten good reviews from tap dancers, Zumba fans, even break dancers, hip hoppers, line dancers and two steppers.
-One Greatmats Max Tile customer wrote her ''back felt great'' and she wished she hadn't waited so long to buy it.
+It has gotten good reviews from tap dancers, Zumba fans, even break dancers, hip-hoppers, line dancers, and two steppers.
+One Greatmats customer wrote her ''back felt great'' and she wished she hadn't waited so long to buy it.

 Rubber Flooring Roll and Mat installationAnother choice, plyometric rubber rolls, allows you to quickly cover larger aerobic exercise areas as they come in 4-foot wide rolls with custom lengths.
 These aerobic mats provide exceptional shock absorption and are made in the USA from recycled materials.